Tesla Model 3 white seats stain resistance challenge against ‘red wine’

 Follow us on Google News

-- Removing Tesla Model 3 dash wood trim and custom painting it
+- Removing Tesla Model 3 dash wood trim and applying custom paint

 - Tesla Model 3 Interior Dimensions Comparison with competing sedans